 "Graduate Student Council Master's Student Panel."
 Invited as a Speaker to share experiences and insights on job prospects, scholarships, and programs as an international student at Harvard University.
 September 4, 2013.

-"The Value of Studying Abroad."
+"The Value of Studying Abroad and Global Perspectives."
 Invited as Panelist to speak on the importance of multicultural and global experiences at Duke University.
 2012.

 [Academic Lectures and Conference Talks]